department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-08 Sign in transition/2024-08 Sign in transition research plan.md

 Securely accessing VA online services can happen at any stage in the Veteran journey.
 The updated Sign-in page and modal will apply to everyone who signs into VA online and uses the authenticated experience.

 ## Research Goals
+- Test newly created sign in or create an account modal with updated language to inform veterans of upcoming changes to CSPs
+- Test preliminary interstitial content that provides more in-depth information about the MHV deprecation as part of the communications strategy
+- Test the usability of a prototype for the sign in page and/or sign in modal
-Explore veterans thinking around certain terms and phrases relating to sign in and credential migration Test the usability of a prototype for the sign in page and/or sign in modal Test the entire flow of the sign in communications strategy for users of deprecated credentials
+- Explore veterans thinking around certain terms and phrases relating to sign in and credential migration messaging
-	- this includes the sign in page and/or modal as well as interstitial content for more aggressive deprecation messaging

 ## Outcome
 Uncover areas for improvement with our design and content by allowing veterans to interact with our prototype.
 This will allow us to update the UI and content in a way that better encourages veterans to stop using a deprecated credential and to instead use a modern credential.
 We expect to find both immediate next steps and to uncover insights for future work.

 ## Research questions
-Is our messaging clear enough to encourage veterans to make the transition and begin using the other CSPs?
+- Is our messaging clear enough to encourage veterans to make the transition and begin using the other CSPs?
-Do folks understand the content around credential deprecation and whether that applies to them and what does that mean going forward?
+- Do folks understand the content around credential deprecation and whether that applies to them and what does that mean going forward?
-Do veterans understand the differences between MHV as a credential versus a site?
+- Do veterans understand the differences between MHV as a credential versus a site?
-Can veterans still sign in with a deprecated credential if they choose to do so and bypass our attempt to steer them to Login.gov or ID.me?
+- Can veterans still sign in with a deprecated credential if they choose to do so and bypass our attempt to steer them to Login.gov or ID.me?
-Do veterans understand the language updates we plan to use to describe the benefits of a modern credential?
+- Do veterans understand the language updates we plan to use to describe the benefits of a modern credential?
-What are veterans’ sentiments around the deprecation?
+- What are veterans’ sentiments around the deprecation?
-When would a veteran actually transition to Login.gov/ID.me?
+- When would a veteran actually transition to Login.gov/ID.me?
-Are there any other gotchas or pain points that come up?
+- Are there any other gotchas or pain points that come up?

 ## Hypothesis
 H1: Based on the content updates, veterans will understand that MHV as a credential will be going away soon.